-Praised as “world-class musician” by the leading German newspaper Frankfurter Rundschau and heralded by the Ottawa Citizen for his “uncommonly rich and introspective” playing, Shmuel Katz serves as principal viola with the Mostly Mozart festival orchestra and with Pennsylvania Ballet.
+Praised as “World-class musician” by the leading German newspaper Frankfurter Rundschau, and heralded by the Ottawa Citizen for his “Uncommonly rich and introspective” playing.

-Mr. Katz received his bachelors and masters degrees from the Manhattan School of Music where he studied violin and viola with Pinchas Zukerman and Michael Tree.
+Shmuel received his bachelors and masters degrees from the Manhattan School of Music where he studied violin and viola with Pinchas Zukerman and Michael Tree.
 Before leaving for New York, he studied in Israel with Haim Taub, Ora Shiran and Yair Kless.
-He also performed in master classes given by Dorothy DeLay and Josef Gingold.
+He also performed in masterclasses given by Dorothy DeLay, Josef Gingold, Joseph Silverstein and Alexander Schneider.